 Town of Bowers Beach, Delaware Coastal Resiliency Action Plan

-The Delaware Coastal Programs Office of the DNREC has created a Sea Level Rise Initiative to help assess vulnerabilities and plan for projected impacts of accelerated sea level rise to the Delaware coast.
-One aspect of this has been the design of pilot implementation projects to assist coastal communities in the state; one such project is underway in the Town of Bowers Beach.
-Current coastal issues in Bowers Beach include flooding and coastal erosion from storms; more intense storms and sea level rise expected with climate change have the potential to overwhelm the community, resulting in inundation, habitat loss, coastal erosion, saltwater intrusion, and infrastructure damage.
+The DNREC created the Sea Level Rise Initiative to help municipalities assess vulnerabilities and plan for projected impacts of accelerated sea level rise on the Delaware coast.
+One aspect of the Initiative was to pilot projects in different coastal cities in the state, including the Town of Bowers Beach.
+Current coastal issues in Bowers Beach include flooding and coastal erosion from storms; more intense storms and sea level rise expected with climate change have the potential to overwhelm the community, resulting in inundation, habitat loss, saltwater intrusion, and infrastructure damage.

 Outcomes and Conclusions